mal84emma/scaling-RL-chess/README.md

 ## Open issues

 - Implement the test-time MPC fine-tuning strategy (use new class and overload `predict` method) - aim for 2-3 mins per move to mimic 90min format classical chess
-- Think about how this strategy differs from the MCTS used by AlphaZero (it's kind of exploring the future in a similar way, i.e. on-policy-ish, but maybe having access to an opponent engine is the difference c.f. the need to self-play)
+- Think about how this strategy differs from the MCTS used by AlphaZero (it's kind of exploring the future in a similar way, i.e. on-policy-ish, but maybe having access to an opponent engine is the difference c.f. the need to self-play) - c.f. explanation in https://nikcheerla.github.io/deeplearningschool/2018/01/01/AlphaZero-Explained/

 ### Closing engine connections